henrikhorluck/tdt4140-washlists/README.md

 ```

 ### Start the front end
-Once you have the dependencies install, you can start the frontend in development mode:
+Once you have the dependencies installed, you can start the frontend in development mode:

 ```bash
 npm run dev